Connect with us

 Q: Who are your clients today, and what do they typically seek from consulting?

-A: My clientele ranges from boutique beauty studios and independent founders to multi-chair salons preparing to scale or restructure.
-Many of these talented specialists transition into ownership without formal training in leadership, operations, or client experience design.
-They often approach me when growth stagnates, team dynamics falter, or revenue does not align with efforts.
-Immigrant-owned studios commonly seek guidance in conveying their unique value in a market that has different communication norms and customer expectations.
-Most do not need simply to gain followers; they require clearer systems—pricing, standards, onboarding, and retention are essential.
-My focus is to create predictable growth, consistent service, and a business identity aligned with their vision.
-With this solid foundation, the idea of expansion shifts from a daunting risk to a well-defined strategy.
+A: Today, my clients range from boutique beauty studios and independent founders to multi-chair salons preparing to scale or restructure.
+Many are talented specialists who grew into ownership without receiving tools for leadership, operations, or client experience design.
+They come when growth becomes inconsistent, when the team lacks cohesion, or when revenue doesn’t match workload.
+Immigrant-owned studios often seek support in translating their value into a market with different communication rules and customer expectations.
+Most owners don’t need more followers; they need clearer systems—pricing, standards, onboarding, and retention.
+My role is to make their growth predictable, their service consistent, and their business aligned with the identity they want to project.
+When that foundation appears, expansion stops feeling like a risk and starts looking like a strategy.

 Q: What did you personally need to learn to offer consulting within a new business culture?

-A: I had to translate my experience into a language that resonates within the American market—structured, clear, and measurable.
-I needed to document more rigorously, articulate more effectively, and explain the reasoning behind my methodologies.
-Structure builds trust in the U.S. It’s not a matter of better or worse; it’s simply a different framework.
-Now, I guide my clients in navigating this structure while remaining genuine to their identity.
+A: I had to unpack my experience in a language that the American market understands: structured, clear, and measurable.
+I needed to document more, articulate more, and explain the “why” behind the “how.”
+In the U.S., structure creates trust.
+It’s not better or worse; it’s simply the framework.
+Now I help my clients navigate that framework while staying authentic.

 Q: Is there something from the Ukrainian market that works surprisingly well in the U.S.?

-A: Definitely—the human-centered approach.
-Viewing clients as individuals rather than mere bookings is paramount.
-Paying careful attention to the emotional experience, the ambiance, and the narrative your space conveys resonates deeply.
-I had a client whose average ticket increased not from changing the price list, but by enhancing the atmosphere and fostering better team communication.
-When clients feel understood, they engage with confidence.
+A: Absolutely, the human-centered approach.
+Seeing the client as a person, not just a booking.
+Paying attention to the emotional experience, the atmosphere, and the story your space tells.
+These elements resonate strongly here.
+I had a client whose average ticket grew not because we changed the price list, but because we improved how the space feels and how the team communicates.
+When people feel understood, they buy with confidence.

 Q: Speaking candidly, what has been the most challenging part of this transition?